 Five years ago in 2008, OVW hosted a focus group on developing the registries.
 Participants included a wide number of experts, including tribal law enforcement and advocates for tribal women and USDOJ agencies like the FBI and federal prosecutors.
 During the 2010 consultation, it was reported that OVW would issue the solicitation and contract with an interested entity to develop the National Tribal Order of Protection Registry.
-It appears that as a first step, a solicitation is being vetted and will soon be released for the development of the order of protection registry.
+During the 2012 Tulsa Consultation Acting Director Bea Hanson announced that a solicitation would be released soon.
+On October 15, 2012 the announcement for the tribal registry solicitation was released.